Audition FAQ

 Audition Dates

-Auditionees must attend the entire two-hour block of time in their chosen slot.
+** Auditionees must attend the entire block of time in their chosen slot.

 Where and when does the show perform?

-Due to the tight nature of this production process, we will not be able to accommodate tons of conflicts.
-All performers are required to be at all days of tech, but we will be double casting most roles.
-For the full list of specific timeframes for tech rehearsals and performances, please see the end of the Jotform audition form sign-up.
+Due to the nature of this production process, we will not be able to accommodate many conflicts.
+All performers are required to be at all tech days.
+Please see the bottom of the “Conflicts” Chart on page 7 of the Jotform audition form, sign-up for tech rehearsals and performances.

-Rehearsals will begin on or around January 8th.
-Most rehearsals will be Monday, Wednesday, Thursday, and Friday evenings and Saturday afternoons.
+Rehearsals will begin on or around Mthe 9th.
+They will be on weekdays from 6 -9:30 and weekend afternoons.
 Not every character will be called for every rehearsal, though central characters will attend almost every rehearsal.
 The number of rehearsals you attend depends on your role.
-A tentative rehearsal schedule of EVERY available date (which does NOT mean we will use them all) is provided at the end of this sheet.
+A tentative rehearsal schedule for EVERY available date (which does NOT mean we will use them all) is provided at the end of this sheet.

-PLEASE NOTE: Technical rehearsals are March 3-10.
-We permit NO absences during tech week.
+PLEASE NOTE: Technical rehearsals are July 12-17 it NO absences during tech week.

 What if I have conflicts with the rehearsal schedule?

 A grid with all potential rehearsal dates and times is provided at the end of the audition form so that you can list all activities that conflict with the rehearsal schedule, especially those that cannot be moved or missed.
 Directors do their best to honor scheduling conflicts IF THEY ARE LISTED on the conflict calendar in your audition form.
-It is very difficult to adjust for conflicts after the rehearsal schedule is set.
-Remember directors juggle the schedules of up to 30+ people including tech staff.
+It is very difficult to adjust for conflicts after setting the rehearsal schedule, the schedules of up to 30+ people, including tech staff.
 There may be occasions when you need to skip or reschedule something.
 Please be honest and forthcoming.
-Learning about conflicts after your student is cast and the schedule is made is unfair to the director who has made their decisions carefully based on other students’ conflicts as well as yours.
+Learning about conflicts after your student is cast and the schedule is made is unfair to the director, who has carefully made decisions based on other students’ conflicts and yours.
 We promise that if your student is the right person for the part we will work around their conflicts; so please do your best to notate them accurately.
 Please list items even if you do not know exact dates or times yet.

 Do I have to have an appointment to audition?
 How do I arrange one?